Executive Committee and Appointed Positions

 e-mail

-Ms. Steiner's career as a Band Director started in the fall of 1996, in the City of Buffalo.
-Throughout her career, Amy earned Teacher of the Year in 2007, was recognized as a pilot program for VH-1 Save the Music, instituted a district-wide yearly Music Camp, conducted the All-City Band, and currently serves as Director of Bands at City Honors School.
-Ms. Steiner also initiated several community projects including "Arts Day" “BNCB Summer Music Camp”, All-City Jazz Initiative and coordinated the "Extreme Makeover" Home Edition Food Drive Challenge, where she and her team broke the national volume record of food raised.
+Amy J. Steiner, 2-time Grammy nominated Conductor and Music Educator, began her career as a Band Director 1996, in the City of Buffalo.
+Ms. Steiner is also co-founder, Music Director and Conductor of the Buffalo Wind Symphony.
+Throughout her career, Amy earned Teacher of the Year in 2007, was recognized as a pilot program for VH-1 Save the Music, instituted a district-wide yearly Music Camp, conducted the All-City Band, and currently serves as Director of Bands at McKinley High School.
+Ms. Steiner also initiated several community projects including "Arts Day"; “BWS Summer Music Camp”, All-City Jazz Initiative and coordinated the "Extreme Makeover" Home Edition Food Drive Challenge, where she and her team broke the national volume record of food raised.
 Ms. Steiner was founder and project manager of “forGOT music?”, a movement to save the instrumental music programs in the Buffalo Schools.
-Amy's many achievements do not go un-noticed.
-In 2006 and 2007 she was recognized by "Who's Who Among American Teachers";, in 2010, she received a Forty Under 40 Award from Business First, in 2017 named Western New York Instrumental Music Teacher of the Year through Buffalo State College, and in 2017 she was 1 of 5 music teachers worldwide recognized by “Be Part of the Music”, an international music advocacy organization.
+Am'ys many achievements do not go un-noticed.
+In 2006 and 2007 she was recognized by "Who's Who Among American Teachers" in 2010, she received a Forty Under 40 Award from Business First, in 2017 named Western New York Instrumental Music Teacher of the Year through Buffalo State College, and in 2017 she was 1 of 5 music teachers worldwide recognized by “Be Part of the Music”, an international music advocacy organization.

-In her free time, Amy enjoys being a mom of her three children, Gavin Liam, London Gabrielle, and Lucas Kennan, and also enjoys gardening, cooking, and reading in her home she shares with her partner, Mr. Craig J. Erhard.
+In her free time, Amy enjoys being a mom of her three children, Gavin Liam, London Gabrielle, and Lucas Kennan, and also enjoys gardening, cooking, traveling, reading, and morning coffee at the Lake House.

 Keith Kelly